253rd Ordnance

 Dybas still has nightmares about sharks brushing up against him in the water at night.
 He said there could have been more survivors on the raft that slipped away in the night, whether to sharks or other injuries.

 Cape San Juan survivors coming ashore from YMS-241 on November 14th, 1943.
 Barefoot survivor in center is as yet unidentified.
 Officer to left staring directly at the camera is identified as Colonel George Finney, Commanding officer of the 18th General Hospital, supervising the work of bringing the survivors ashore.
 Photo by T/S Salvadore Tesoriero.
-Photo courtesy of the Rutherford B. Hayes Presidential Center; Colonel Stanley Wolfe Collection.
+I originally purchased this photo from the Rutherford B. Hayes Presidential Center; Colonel Stanley Wolfe Collection, however, I learned in 2024 that this was actually a US Army Signal Corps Photograph, SC-233539.
 Note that it had started to shower, which had soaked through the shoulders and upper arms of the men, but hadn't completely soaked them yet.

 The USS McCalla transported them to Suva, Fiji, where most of the 253rd was reunited.
 Dybas was only able to send his parents a brief telegraph from Camp Samambula, near Suva, Fiji to let them know he was O.K.